Realtors Can Absolutely Benefit From Twitter Use

 — Janet Bosworth (@janetbosworth2) May 14, 2016

 Can you see the difference in the style of the 2 tweets above?
 I’m sure you do and remember to be creative as you can when sharing property listings on Twitter.
-It can set you apart from the others.
+Ultimately it can set you apart from the others.

 Top Reasons Why Realtors Can Absolutely Benefit From Twitter?